sindresorhus/got/readme.md

 **Note:** `prefixUrl` will be ignored if the `url` argument is a URL instance.

-**Tip:** If the input URL still contains the initial prefixUrl, you can change it as many times as you want.
+**Tip:** If the input URL still contains the initial `prefixUrl`, you can change it as many times as you want.
 Otherwise it will throw an error.

 ```js
 const got = require('got');